ray-1337/discord-music-bot/README.md

 ## Can I use this too?
 Yeah, sure.
 I don't mind.
 You can recreate your own command handler, do your things here.

-I'm just hoping that you puts me on credit when you're using this commercial or vice-versa. ;<
+I'm just hoping that you put me on credit when you're using this commercially or vice-versa. ;<

 # Useful Links
 - [Contributing](.github/CONTRIBUTING.md)